 New databases available via the UWM Libraries website include HistoryMakers, Europa World, US Newsstream, Advanced Placement Source, and more.

 HistoryMakers is an extensive video oral history collection of prominent African Americans.
 Upon completion, it will include 5,000 interviews.
 Each interview is divided into several “stories,” video clips that describe a particular life event.
 The HistoryMakers are from all regions of the United States, were prominent in a wide variety of fields, and tell stories that span the twentieth century.
-The Libraries are grateful to UWM’s Division of Global Inclusion and Engagement, which provided funding for this resource under the direction of Vice Chancellor Joan Prince.
+The Libraries are grateful to UWM’s Division of Global Inclusion and Engagement, under the direction of Vice Chancellor Joan Prince, which provided funding for this resource.

 Europa World is the online version of the Europa World Year Book, a source of information on world-wide affairs.
 First published in 1926, the year book covers political and economic information in over 250 countries and territories, from Afghanistan to Zimbabwe.